Conway Twitty: Stage name

-Rock and roll career
+Rock and roll

+Soon after hearing Elvis Presley's song "Mystery Train", Jenkins began writing rock and roll material.
+Presley was a strong influence, and Jenkins tried to sound like him.
+He formed a band called The Rockhousers and wrote a song called "Rockhouse".
+He went to the Sun Studios in Memphis, Tennessee, a few times to record with Sam Phillips, the owner and founder.
+None of Jenkins's Sun recordings was released at the time, but Roy Orbison did record his composition "Rockhouse" (given to Orbison by Phillips without Jenkins's approval), which was issued on SUN 251 (flipside "You're My Baby") in 1956.

+In 1957, under his new name, Twitty he recorded briefly for Mercury Records.
+He released two unsuccessful singles, "I Need Your Lovin'"/"Born to Sing the Blues" and "Shake It Up"/"Maybe Baby".
+"I Need Your Lovin'" reached only number 93.
+Although he recorded three more songs with Mercury, his contract was soon terminated.

-In 1958, using his new stage name, Twitty's fortunes improved while he was with MGM Records, and an Ohio radio station had an inspiration, refraining from playing "I'll Try" (an MGM single that went nowhere in terms of sales, radio play, and jukebox play), instead playing the B-side, "It's Only Make Believe", a song written between sets by Twitty and drummer Jack Nance when they were in Hamilton, Ontario, playing at the Flamingo Lounge.
-The record took nearly one year to reach and stay at the top spot on the Billboard pop music charts in the United States and number 1 in 21 other countries, becoming the first of nine top-40 hits for Twitty.
+In 1958, Twitty's fortunes improved when an Ohio radio station had an inspiration, refraining from playing "I'll Try" (an MGM single that went nowhere in terms of sales, radio play, and jukebox play), instead playing the B-side, "It's Only Make Believe", a song written between sets by Twitty and drummer Jack Nance when they were in Hamilton, Ontario, playing at the Flamingo Lounge.
+The record took several months to reach and stay at the top spot on the Billboard pop music charts in the United States and number one in 21 other countries, becoming the first of nine top-40 hits for Twitty.
 It sold over four million copies and was awarded a gold disc by the RIAA.
 That same year, country singer Tabby West of ABC-TV's Ozark Jubilee heard Twitty and booked him to appear on the show.

 When "It's Only Make Believe" was first released, because of vocal similarities, many listeners assumed that the song was actually recorded by Elvis Presley, using "Conway Twitty" as a pseudonym.
-Twitty would go on to enjoy rock-and-roll success with songs including "Danny Boy" (Pop number 10) and "Lonely Blue Boy" (Pop number 6).
-"Lonely Blue Boy", originally titled "Danny", was recorded by Presley for the film King Creole but was not used in the soundtrack.
+Twitty went on to enjoy rock-and-roll success with songs including "Danny Boy" (pop number 10) and "Lonely Blue Boy" (pop number 6).
+"Lonely Blue Boy", originally titled "Danny", was recorded by Presley for the film King Creole, but was not used in the soundtrack.
 This song led to him naming his band the Lonely Blue Boys.
 They subsequently became the Twitty Birds.
-As his recording career continued, Twitty's music shifted from rockabilly to rock and roll, and Twitty also recorded some R&B and blues singles.
+As his recording career continued, Twitty's music shifted from rockabilly to rock and roll, and Twitty also recorded some rhythm and blues and blues singles.

+By 1965, Twitty had become disillusioned with rock and roll, particularly with the behavior of the fans, and walked out of a show in the middle of a performance in New Jersey.
+He sued his manager to be released from his contract, and moved to perform country music in Oklahoma City.